marius-team/marius/README.md

 Experiments not yet added:
  - DGL-KE Livejournal
  - DGL-KE Twitter
- - All PBG experiments
+ - PBG Twitter

-The experiments scripts for PBG are available but we encountered issues building PBG from the source repository.
-We will fix this issue and update the artifact.
+ - PBG Freebase86m

 #### Experiments that require extra effort to reproduce ####
 Some experiments will not run on the single P3.2xLarge instance due to memory requirements and need to be run on a machine with a large amount of memory.